AlinStoican/AlinStoican/README.md

 ====================================================================================================================================

 * 🌍  I'm based in Cluj-Napoca
-* 🤝  I'm open to collaborating on Software Development/Game Development
+* 🤝  I'm open to collaborating on Software Development/Game Development or DevOps

 ### Skills